Miami-Dade Sheriff's Office

-The MDSO is the largest sheriff’s office in the southeastern United States and operates out of eight district stations throughout Miami-Dade County.
+Unlike traditional Sheriff's offices, MDSO focuses primarily on law enforcement functions, while the Miami-Dade Corrections and Rehabilitation Department is responsible for operating the Miami-Dade County jail system.
 MDSO has several specialized bureaus and is internationally accredited by the Commission on Accreditation for Law Enforcement Agencies and by the Florida Commission for Law Enforcement Accreditation at the state level.
-MDSO’s headquarters are located in Doral, Florida.
+MDSO's headquarters are located in Doral, Florida.

-Miami-Dade Sheriff’s deputies wear taupe/brown uniforms.
+Miami-Dade Sheriff's deputies wear taupe/brown uniforms and the department is still often referred by its former names, Metro-Dade Police, Metro, or Miami-Dade Police.
 Their vehicles are green and white.

 History

 An MDPD Dodge Charger Pursuit parked outside Hard Rock Stadium.